siddhartha-gadgil/topology-2021/content/details.md

 Please download the appropriate Teams app before the first interactive session.
 There are Apps available for Windows, Linux (Debian/Ubuntu and Redhat), Mac, Android and iOS.
 Once you have joined the team, whenever I (or someone else) starts a meeting  you will see in the chat that a meeting has started.
 Please click to join.

+The interactive sessions will be weekly on __Wednesdays and Fridays, 9:00 am to 10:00 am__, starting on __Wednesday, August 4, 2021__.

 I would encourage using the Teams chat when it is set up to ask questions whenever needed.
 We will also meet for interactive sessions.

 ##### Assignment submissions